al-gladkow/MercadoLibre-Search-Trends/README.md

 * A plot of a forecast for the company’s future revenue.

 ## Instructions

-First, configure a Google Colaboratory, or Colab, workspace as follows:

-1. Open [Google Colab](https://colab.research.google.com/), and then upload your starter notebook.

-2. Run the provided code in the “Install and import the required libraries and dependencies” section.
-Note the following:

-    * The first cell installs the necessary libraries into the Google Colab runtime.

-    * The second cell imports the dependencies for use in the notebook.

-With your workspace configured, you can begin the Challenge.
-The instructions are divided into four steps and an optional fifth step as follows:

 * Step 1: Find unusual patterns in hourly Google Search traffic.